idouglas11/Foster-Partners/README.md

 # Foster-Partners

-This repo contains the work for the Air Quality assesment set by Fosters+Partners by Isobel Douglas
+This repo contains the work for the Air Quality assesment set by Fosters+Partners by Isobel Douglas.

+All code is written with R.